- Academics & Programs

 Spell Check: Please run a spell check before you submit your final version

 Standard References to Use

-Please make every effort to submit your article in proper B format, as it will substantially decrease the likelihood of delay in the publication process.
+Please make every effort to submit your article in proper Bluebook format, as it will substantially decrease the likelihood of delay in the publication process.

-Style: The Redbook: A Manual on Legal Style (2002), available from West Group publishing, for all style questions.
+Style: The Redbook: A Manual on Legal Style (3d ed., 2002), available from West Group publishing, for all style questions.

 Usage: Black's Law Dictionary, for all legal term usage, unless otherwise cited.

-Authors and editors will work closely on the editing of the manuscript to prepare it for publication.
-Generally, authors will see at least one draft as well as the final version of the manuscript.
+Authors and Editors will work closely on the editing of the articlet to prepare it for publication.
+Generally, authors will see at least one draft as well as the final version of the article.
 At this time, the author will have the opportunity to make any final corrections before the article is submitted to the printer in final format.
 If the author fails to make any corrections within a reasonable period of time, the final version will be submitted to the printer as corrected during the editorial process.